mrkkrp/markkarpov.com/tutorial/megaparsec.md

 adds utility expectations such as `shouldParse`, `parseSatisfies`, etc. which work with the `hspec` testing framework.

-Let us start with an example:
+Let's start with an example:

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}